Privacy statement for the processing of personal data related to fee collection

-Personal data are stored in a secure and password protected IT system.
+Personal data are stored in a secure, password protected IT system.
 Only a limited number of ECB staff members responsible for performing tasks necessary to levy annual supervisory fees have access to this system.
 In addition, a limited number of staff members in the ECB’s Directorate Internal Audit who are involved in audits or conduct specific inquiries related to fee collection may process some personal data.

 The ECB may also share personal data with national competent authorities, national resolution authorities and the Single Resolution Board on a need-to-know basis.

 The ECB retains personal data for as long as they are required for the purpose of levying annual supervisory fees.
-In particular, personal data can be managed directly by the data subject (the contact person).
+Personal data can be managed directly by the data subject (the contact person).
 The data shall (a) remain in the ECB’s online portal for as long as the contact person is responsible for the collection of fees from their institution, and (b) be updated and overwritten with new information provided by the contact person.
 Any changes in this respect should be communicated to the ECB without delay so that the database is updated in a timely manner.

 You have the right to access your personal data and correct any inaccurate or incomplete data.
 You also have (with some limitations) the right to:

 You can exercise your rights by emailing us at SSMfirstname.lastname@example.org.
 For all queries relating to personal data protection, please contact the ECB’s Data Protection Officer at email@example.com.